LaurenceJJones/workshop-katacoda/crowdsec-kubernetes-audit/step4/text.md

 You'll also see other alerts related to the exec commands we just performed.

-You can get more details about each alerts with:
+You can get more details about each alert with:
 ```bash
 kubectl -n crowdsec exec -it $(kubectl -n crowdsec get pods -l type=agent -o jsonpath='{.items[0].metadata.name}') -- cscli alerts inspect -d <ALERT_ID>
 ```{{exec}}